 Drupal 8’s “fruitful fields” of opportunities are endless — so let’s take another walk through them!
 It lets you optimize your website’s performance with the BigPipe module in the core, boost your SEO with a host of useful modules, improve your website’s upgrade process, bring order to user roles and permissions, enjoy an easier configuration management, get in line with the latest web accessibility standards, and that’s just the beginning of the list.
-Along with everything else, Drupal 8 also lets you create custom field formatters, so today we’ll take a glimpse at what they are and how you can build them.
+Along with everything else, Drupal 8 also lets you create custom field formatters, so today our website development services company’ll take a glimpse at what they are and how you can build them.

 Field formatters in Drupal 8 and what they do